isman7/gimp-python-development/README.md

 # gimp-python-development
-Some ideas and tools to develope Python 3.8 plugins for GIMP 2.99.4.
+Some ideas and tools to develop Python 3.8 plugins for GIMP 2.99.4.
 GIMP 2.99.4 is the latest unstable pre-release of GIMP 3.
-It suppots Python 3, however it's documentation is rather poor, and also one thing that always annoyed me was it uses the system Python distribution and adds on top of it some libreries.
+It suppots Python 3, however it's documentation is rather poor, and also one thing that always annoyed me was it uses the system Python distribution and adds on top of it some libraries.
 Also, a GIMP plugin must run inside GIMP...
 So, let's hack to have a proper developing environment!

 ## Install GIMP 2.99.4

-GIMP 2.99.4 cames with pre-compiled binaries in a flatpak distribution.
-So first of all if you don't have flatpak, assuming you are on a Debian-based
+GIMP 2.99.4 comes with pre-compiled binaries in a flatpak distribution.
+So, first of all if you don't have flatpak, assuming you are on a Debian-based
 Linux distro:

 ```